docsforadobe/after-effects-scripting-guide/docs/renderqueue/omcollection.md

 The OMCollection contains all of the output modules in a render queue.
 The collection provides access to the [OutputModule objects](outputmodule.md), and allows you to create them.
 The first OutputModule object in the collection is at index position 1.

+!!! info
-> OMCollection is a subclass of [Collection object](../other/collection.md).
+    OMCollection is a subclass of [Collection object](../other/collection.md).
 All methods and attributes of Collection are available when working with OMCollection.

 ---